CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial05.md

 Below shows natural color and 'near infrared' false color composite images:
 ![compare]

-[This introduction](https://fromgistors.blogspot.com/p/user-manual.html) to remote sensing written by the developer of a remote sensing library for QGIS that we will use in this exercise provides a good entry point to further information on many of these concepts.
+[This introduction](https://appliedsciences.nasa.gov/join-mission/training/english/arset-fundamentals-remote-sensing) to remote sensing from NASA provides a good entry point to further information on many of these concepts.

 Students in this course might be interested in using Landsat satellite imagery as a base map for other analysis, or as an illustration of change over time in a particular area.